Skip to main content

 Account Billing Methods

 Track account billing status.
-These methods target the account (by domain), not individual contacts.
+These methods target the account by customerId, not individual contacts.
 If you’ve connected Stripe, billing is handled automatically.

 outlit.customer.trialing(options)